dotnet/docs-maui/docs/user-interface/controls/listview.md

 }
 ```

 In this example, the `OnImageTapped` event handler is executed in response to an `Image` object being tapped.
-The event handler updates the height of the `Image` and then the `Cell.ForceUpdateSize` method updates the cell's size, even when it isn't currently visible.
+The event handler updates the height of the `Image` and the `Cell.ForceUpdateSize` method updates the cell's size, even when it isn't currently visible.

 > [!WARNING]
 > Overuse of dynamic item sizing can cause `ListView` performance to degrade.